RESTORATION NEWS

 Next Community Event

-We understand the National Ride and Stride fundraiser doesn’t suit many.
-Any event with proceeds split in aid of CHCT at any time is welcome.
-Let us know and we’ll advertise it here.
+If your church is holding any event with proceeds split in aid of CHCT at any time let us know and we’ll advertise it here.
 Thank you.